leeineian/kMoji/README.md

 - `SYNC_COMPLETE` – Successful completion.

 ### Checksum
-The generated `emoji-list.js` header now includes a `SHA256` line for the source `emoji-test.txt` file for reproducibility.
-The raw `emoji-test.txt` is deleted after a successful sync to save space.
+The generated `emoji-list.js` header includes a `SHA256` line for the source `emoji-test.txt`.
+The raw `emoji-test.txt` is deleted after a successful sync.